“Because you can do it all” Photo shoot inspires girls across the world

 Mitchell never expected her photos to go viral, but she's glad she can share this message with whoever needs to hear it.

-“Whatever life has thrown at you– if you dream it and believe it, there’s no limits,” she said.
+"Whatever life has thrown at you -- if you dream it and believe it, there's no limits," she said.